Chichen Itza

 South LA's Case for Regional Mexican Cooking

-The Mercado La Paloma on South Grand Avenue is a converted warehouse that houses a cluster of small food stalls and community vendors.
-The building is functional rather than atmospheric — concrete floors, shared seating, the ambient noise of multiple kitchens running at once.
-It is not a setting designed to signal fine dining, and that is exactly the point.
+Mercado La Paloma on South Grand Avenue is a converted warehouse that houses a cluster of small food stalls and community vendors.
+The building is functional rather than atmospheric, with concrete floors, shared seating, and the ambient noise of multiple kitchens running at once.
 The food stalls operating here occupy a category of Los Angeles dining that is both deeply competitive and frequently overlooked by the city's high-end press cycle: the regional specialist counter, where the credential is the cooking, not the room.

 Chichen Itza is the best-known tenant in the Mercado.
 It draws a lunch and dinner crowd from across the city, including people who drive past dozens of Mexican restaurants to get here specifically.
 That specificity matters: this is not a generalist taqueria.
 The kitchen focuses on the cooking of the Yucatán Peninsula, a regional tradition that uses achiote, sour orange, and habanero in ways that are historically and technically distinct from the Oaxacan, Jalisco, or Baja-inflected Mexican cooking that dominates much of Los Angeles.